KenKundert/ec/README.rst

    $ git pull

-Alternatively, you can download a zip file from `https://github.com/KenKundert/ec/archive/master.zip`_.
-If you go this route, you will have to unzip the file using the unzip command.
+Alternatively, you can download a zip file from `github
+<https://github.com/KenKundert/ec/archive/master.zip>`_.
+If you go this route,
+you will have to unzip the file using the unzip command.
 For example::

    $ wget https://github.com/KenKundert/ec/archive/master.zip